Where Should I Keep My Emergency Fund?

 • Limited access to funds: T-bills are fairly liquid, insofar as they have maturities as short as four weeks.
 But you won't have the same easy access to your emergency fund as you would if you kept it in, say, a savings account.
 If you have an emergency bill, you would need to sell your T-bill before you could access the money to cover the expense.

-• Returns are relatively low: Because T-bills are a safe short-term investing option, you can expect stable, low returns to match.
+• Relatively low returns: Because T-bills are a safe short-term investing option, you can expect stable, low returns to match.
 That's the case for all low-risk investment options, but T-bills can have particularly mild rates of return—often, they return less than CDs or bonds, for example.

 Keep Your Emergency Savings Safe

-Your emergency fund is money you hope to never need to use, but it's there for you if you need it.
-That's why it's important to keep your money somewhere that you can easily access it.
-Avoid tying your money up in volatile investments, such as stocks.
+Your emergency fund is money you hope you'll never have to use, but it's there for you if you need it.
+That's why it's important to keep your money where you can easily access it.
+Avoid tying your emergency fund up in volatile investments, such as stocks.
 If you find yourself in an emergency, you could end up taking a loss to access your money.
-You're likely better off keeping your funds someplace where you can access them at the drop of the dime.
+You're likely better off keeping your funds someplace where you can access them at the drop of a dime.